Miguel Jiménez (Chilean footballer): Iberia

 In mid-2016, he moved to Deportes Iberia from Los Ángeles, Chile (VII Region of Maule).
-He arrived there after have agreeing a two year deal with the mission to replace to goalkeeper Franco Cabrera.
+He arrived there after have agreeing a two-year deal with the mission to replace to goalkeeper Franco Cabrera.

 Fernández Vial

 On 9 February 2018, he was signed by third-tier team Arturo Fernández Vial for play the Segunda División Profesional de Chile under orders of the Argentinian coach Esteban Fuertes, former footballer who played in Chile.

 Return to Ñublense

 On 18 December 2018, it was reported by ANFP website that Jiménez returned to Ñublense to face the 2019 Primera B de Chile tournament.

+Rangers

+He retired at the end of the 2022 season, as a player of Rangers in the Primera B de Chile.

+Coaching career

+Following his retirement, Jiménez joined the technical staff of Huachipato as a goalkeeping coach.